 One of the students involved is Benjamin Fogg, a medical and bioengineering student at the U. He elaborated on the current issues associated with inserting breathing tubes, and how Through the Cords has created a solution.

-“Breathing tubes are used for surgery, or when someone isn’t able to breath on their own,” Fogg said.
+“Breathing tubes are used for surgery, or when someone isn’t able to breathe on their own,” Fogg said.
 “Our products have to do with intubation; the devices, an introducer and breathing tubes, make it easier to insert the breathing tubes safely, to reduce injuries, deaths and associated costs.”

 The unique design is a color-coordinated device that, when inserted, is easily monitored using a medical camera.
 The tube is inserted until it is visible on the camera, which itself would have been inserted in the mouth.
 The physician can then maneuver the tube to assure it is neither going too deep nor too shallow.
 You can observe the process here on this device demonstration.